Finding Adequate Support is Important

 In terms of structure, every session will be different and is based on what you want to focus on, what's coming up for you, either in the moment or during the past week, your goals for therapy, and what you may want to explore.

-Please know that my somatic training allows me to guide and facilitate the session, ALWAYS with your permission, in a way that is safe and informative.
+Please know that our somatic training allows me to guide and facilitate the session, ALWAYS with your permission, in a way that is safe and informative.

 Do all somatic therapists work the same?